-The MSU operates over 30 business and services to serve the needs of students.
+The MSU operates over two dozen business and services to serve the needs of students.
 As well, the MSU is the front line of student advocacy.
 The MSU advocates for student interests at the university, municipal, provincial and federal levels.

 Who are my representatives?

 At the department/faculty level, every student is represented by members of the Student Representative Assembly (SRA).
 Each faculty is represented in the SRA by a number of student leaders weighted to the size of the faculty (larger faculties posses more student representatives).
 Moreover, at the university, provincial and federal levels, students are represented by the Executive of the MSU, comprised of the President and three Vice Presidents.